Everything You Need To Know About Product Roadmaps

 Conclusion + a product roadmap template

-Now you're ready to create effective product roadmaps that will deliver value to your customers, and keep everyone in your team aligned on the product strategy.
+Now you're ready to create effective product roadmaps that will deliver value to your customers and keep everyone on your team aligned on the product strategy.

-Keeping your product roadmap updated is easier from a centralized place.
-This is where Slite comes in: a home for all of your product documentation and your roadmap.
+Keeping your product roadmap updated is easier from a centralized location.
+This is where Slite comes in: a home for all of your product requirements documentation and your roadmap.
 You can link the features on the roadmap to pages of research or other information that's useful to have.

 We've included a product roadmap template for you to start building a product roadmap in Slite.

 Laure Albouy is Slite's first marketing hire and in charge of Product Marketing.
 Her role?
 Making sure our users get the most out of Slite —including guides, product announcements, market research and more.
 Laure lives in Paris and is a pasta afficionada.

 Arjen Harris, Senior Product Manager, Maze.
 Over the past seven years, Arjen has been obsessing about building great products in a diverse range of start-ups.
 He started his career in a bootstrapped startup in Amsterdam and moved to Barcelona a couple of years later to work at Typeform, and later N26.
 Now he’s working fully remote at Maze, on a mission to make user testing affordable, easy, and accessible to all product teams in the world.
 Linkedin